hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

 Compressed sequence containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``hypredrive-lsseq-pack`` utility can convert a directory-based sequence into a
+The ``hypredrive-lsseq`` utility can convert a directory-based sequence into a
 single lossless container.
 The output filename extension identifies the low-level
 backend (for example ``.zst.bin`` or ``.zlib.bin``).